 Our water is very soft for most of the year.
 During the summer, some customers receive a blend of groundwater from our aquifer storage and recovery wells.
 The water from these wells is moderately hard.

 If you are concerned about the quality of water in your home, you may want to have your water tested.
 For a fee, private laboratories will test your tap water.
 Not all labs are certified to test for all contaminants.

 Is bottled water safer than tap water?

 The safety of bottled water depends on its source and the treatment it has undergone.
 Using bottled water is a personal preference.
 If you are using bottled water for health reasons, we suggest that you thoroughly research the product that you are selecting to assure that is offers the level of protection that you are seeking.

 I received an offer for waterline insurance – did it come from the City?

-Water lines between the meter and the home that are the responsibility of the home owner and there are companies that offer insurance to cover repair or replacement those lines.
+Water lines between the meter and the home are the responsibility of the home owner and there are companies that offer insurance to cover repair or replacement of those lines.
 The City of Tigard does not endorse or have any partnership with any organization offering this service.
 You are not obligated to purchase this insurance.